Jockey (film): Release

 On January 30, 2021, the film was acquired for distribution by Sony Pictures Classics.
 Jockey had its world premiere at the 2021 Sundance Film Festival on January 31 in the U.S. Cinema Dramatic Competition section.

 Reception

 Box office

 In the U.S. and Canada, the film earned $2,789 from three theaters in its opening weekend.
-From two theaters, the film made $969 in its second weekend, and $1,913 in its third.
+From two theaters, the film made $969 on its second weekend, and $1,913 on its third.